Mebdix/MyPersonalWebsite/content/authors/admin/_index.md

 title: Malek Ebadi
 ---

-Malek Ebadi is an industrial engineer experienced in decision making under uncertainty with applications in public health and medical decision making, maintenance and crowd-sourcing.
+Malek Ebadi is an industrial engineer experienced in decision making under uncertainty with applications in different industries including production, maintenance, supply chain, and public health decision making.

 His Ph.D. dissertation considers optimal screening decision making for cervical cancer patients.
-The problem is modeled as a partially observable Markov decision process (POMDP) which is known to be doubly cursed: curse of dimensionality and curse of horizon.
-Following this thread, he is investigating algorithmic improvements in approximate solutions of the POMDP problems.
+This problem is an instance of decisions with uncertain outcomes where the objective of the decision maker is to optimize a certain performance metric (e.g. health expenditures, life expectancy of the patients or a combination of both).
+Being so, the problem is an optimization problem which can be modeled as a partially observable Markov decision process (POMDP).
+Read more about POMDPs.

 {{< icon name="download" pack="fas" >}} Download Malek's {{< staticref "media/MalekEbadiResume.pdf" "newtab" >}}resumé{{< /staticref >}}.